STMicroelectronics/st-mems-ispu/examples/README.md

 Prebuilt files containing the ready-to-use device configuration are available in the *output* folder of each example project.
 For the examples related to STMicroelectronics libraries, the library in binary format is also available to be integrated in other projects based on user needs.

+The ISPU DSP library for IIS3DWB10S is included in all templates and examples, and is provided in both binary and source formats.

 ## Build and deploy flow

 The figure below illustrates the flow to build and deploy a program on the ISPU.
 The steps in light blue, which make up the build process, are automatically performed by make or by the Eclipse-based IDE, but are here explained for clarity of the process.